matplotlib/matplotlib/doc/users/pgf.rst

 * The ``pgf.preamble`` rc setting provides lots of flexibility, and lots of ways to cause problems.
 When experiencing problems, try to minimalize or disable the custom preamble.

+* Configuring an ``unicode-math`` environment can be a bit tricky.
+The TeXLive distribution for example provides a set of math fonts which are usually not installed system-wide.
+XeTeX, unlike LuaLatex, cannot find these fonts by their name, which is why you might have to specify ``\setmathfont{xits-math.otf}`` instead of ``\setmathfont{XITS Math}`` or alternatively make the fonts available to your OS.
+See this `tex.stackexchange.com question <http://tex.stackexchange.com/questions/43642>`_ for more details.

 * If the font configuration used by matplotlib differs from the font setting in yout LaTeX document, the alignment of text elements in imported figures